saintmalik/blog.saintmalik.me/blog/2023-02-06-setting-resource-limits-requests-kube.md

 ## What are resource limits

-Resource limits are the limitation you've assigned to a container, so when this container reaches these limits, its processes get killed.
+Resource limits are the limitations you've assigned to a container, so when this container reaches these limits, its processes get killed.

 meaning the container can't consume beyond the memory and CPU amount you've indicated.